JamesLTaylor/QuantSA/Documentation/pages/home/home_code_intro.md

 ---

 ## Project overview
-There are 4 main projects:
+Within the main QuantSA solution there There are 4  projects other than the Excel and test projects:

-* General
+* QuantSA.Shared
-* Valuations
+* QuantSA.Core
-* Excel
+* QuantSA.CoreExtensions
-* QuantSAInterfaces
+* QuantSA.Valuations

-and 2 test projects
+### QuantSA.Shared

+This contains all the most basic types and interfaces that are then implemented in other projects or in user's private projects.

+### QuantSA.Core

+Implementations of products and general tools that are useful for Valuation and CoreExtensions.

-###  `General` and `Valuation`
+### Valuation
-Most maths and finance except valuation is implemented in `General`.

 The simulators and other valuation tools are implemented in `Valuations`.
 The main reason for this separation is that it keeps the valuation philosophy enforced.
-A product in `General` can have no reference to the `Valuations` project this forces the developer to consider only the [market observables](home_valuation_principles.html#market-observables) when implementing the cashflows of the product and not how these will be generated.
+A product in `Core` can have no reference to the `Valuations` project this forces the developer to consider only the [market observables](home_valuation_principles.html#market-observables) when implementing the cashflows of the product and not how these will be generated.

-###  `QuantSAInterfaces`
-These are the interfaces that are used by plugins.

-### `Excel`
-The actual functions that get exposed to Excel and some utilities and features for the main add-in.
-This project heavily uses ExcelDNA.

-Whenever possible the functions in here should be wrappers that only convert data before sending it through to functions in `General` and `Valuation`

-See [here](home_expose_to_excel.html) for more details about exposing functions to Excel.

-## Project details - General

-### Curves
-Various curves for providing fixes or forecasts.

-### CurveTools
-Tools used to construct or generate curves.

-### DataAnalysis

-### Formulae
-Standard formulae such as the Black Scholes equation.

-### MarketObservables
+### QuantSA.CoreExtensions

-## Project details - Valuation
+Extension methods of objects implemented in Core that we want to exist completely independently of the valuation framework.
+For example a closed for option price.
+Calibrators will typically be implemented in CoreExtensions as well since they are likely to require such closed form expressions.

-## Project details - Excel
+## Project details - Shared
-Each `public static` function that wraps something in `General` or `Valuation` should sit in a class and file called `XLSomething` where `something` is the name of the project or source sub folder in which the called function resides.